knime/knime-python/org.knime.python3.nodes/documentation.md

 └── my_conda_env.yml
 ```

-> See [Tutorial 1](#tutorial-1-writing-your-first-python-node-extension-from-scratch) above for an example.
+> See [Tutorial 1](#tutorial-1-writing-your-first-python-node-from-scratch) above for an example.

-To use this KNIME Python extension locally, set the `knime.python.extension.config` system property in your KNIME launch configuration's VM arguments in Eclipse.
+To use this KNIME Python extension locally, set the `knime.python.extension.config` system property in your KNIME Analytics Platform's launch configuration's VM arguments in Eclipse.
 See the [Registering Python extensions during development](#registering-python-extensions-during-development) and [Customizing the Python executable](#customizing-the-python-executable) sections at the end of this document.

 ## Defining a KNIME Node in Python: Full API

-We provide a `conda` package that includes the full API for node development in Python - `knime-extension` (see [Tutorial 1](#tutorial-1-writing-your-first-python-node-extension-from-scratch) for help in setting up your development `conda` environment).
+We provide a `conda` package that includes the full API for node development in Python - `knime-extension` (see [Tutorial 1](#tutorial-1-writing-your-first-python-node-from-scratch) for help in setting up your development `conda` environment).
 To enable helpful code autocompletion via `import knime_extension as knext`, make sure your IDE of choice's Python interpreter is configured to work in that `conda` environment when you are developing your Python node extension (see [here](https://code.visualstudio.com/docs/python/environments#_work-with-python-interpreters) for help with Visual Studio Code, and [here](https://www.jetbrains.com/help/pycharm/configuring-python-interpreter.html) for PyCharm).

 A Python KNIME node needs to implement the `configure` and `execute` methods, so it will generally be a class.
 The node description is _automatically generated from the docstrings_ of the class and the `execute` method.
-The node's location in KNIME's _Node Repository_ as well as its icon are specified in the `@knext.node` decorator.
+The node's location in KNIME Analytics Platform's _Node Repository_ as well as its icon are specified in the `@knext.node` decorator.

-The simplest possible node does nothing but pass an input table to its output unmodified.
-In the example below, we define a class `MyNode` and indicate that it is a KNIME node by decorating it with `@knext.node`.
+A simple example of a node does nothing but pass an input table to its output unmodified.
+Below, we define a class `MyNode` and indicate that it is a KNIME node by decorating it with `@knext.node`.
 We then "attach" an input table and an output table to the node by decorating it with `@knext.input_table` and `@knext.output_table` respectively.
-Finally, we implement the two required methods, `configure` and `execute`.
+Finally, we implement the two required methods, `configure` and `execute`, which simply return their inputs unchaged.

 ```python
 from typing import List, Tuple